Galvis, Suarez lead Phillies over Arizona for 3rd win in row

 TRAINER’S ROOM

 Phillies: C J.T.
-Realmuto exited the game with soreness in his left ankle in the sixth inning.
+Realmuto exited the game with soreness in his left ankle in the sixth inning after rolling his ankle during an at-bat.
 He started at first base for the first time since Sept.
 25, 2020, to fill the gap caused by a season-ending injury to Rhys Hoskins.
 Realmuto has also been bothered by a sore right throwing shoulder.
+Realmuto is listed as day-to-day.
+“We’ll see how he wakes up tomorrow,” Girardi said.

 ROSTER MOVES